-You can hear a few examples of my compositions here:
+You can hear a selection of my compositions below.

 Study in Blue for C flute: